NVIDIA/cuda-quantum/docs/sphinx/data_center_install.rst

 specific compatibility requirements during the build and after installation, and walks through the installation steps.

-Also note that CUDA Quantum contains some components that are only included as pre-built binaries and not part of our open source repository.
-We are working on either open-sourcing these components or making pre-built binaries available for them in the future.
-Even without these components, almost all features of CUDA Quantum will be enabled in a source build, though some pieces may be less performant than in our pre-built images.
+Please note that CUDA Quantum contains some components that are only included as pre-built binaries and not part of our open source repository.
+We are working on either open-sourcing these components or making them available as separate downloads in the future.
+Even without these components, almost all features of CUDA Quantum will be enabled in a source build, though some pieces may be less performant than in the images or installer provide by us.
 At this time, the :ref:`multi-GPU state vector simulator <nvidia-mgpu-backend>` backend will not be included if you build CUDA Quantum from source.

+.. _compatibility-prebuilt-binaries:

 Prerequisites
 ------------------------------------